MarriageSolution.in: Reliable Legal Partner

 10. Examples in Daily Life

-• Example 1: A promises to sell diamonds but provides fake stones.
+• Example 1: A promises to sell real diamonds to B, but delivers fake stones.
+This is cheating because A knew the goods were fake.

-• Example 2: A convinces B to lend money based on fake property documents.
+• Example 2: A convinces B to lend money based on fake property papers.
+Since B acted on false information, A is guilty of cheating.

 BNS 318 Punishment